 “We know that there’s a strong familial trait to eczema, and a lot of it has to do with a genetic component,” Dr. Jeffrey T. S. Hsu told MNT.
 Dr. Hsu is a board certified dermatologist and the co-founder and co-director of Oak Dermatology in Naperville, IL.
 He specializes in the treatment of skin of color.

 Children may inherit genetic mutations from their parents that raise their risk of eczema.
-A
+An older

 A 2021 review reports that exposure to certain chemicals, pollutants, and allergens may also increase the risk or severity of eczema.
-For example, people are more likely to develop eczema if they live in urban areas or have exposure to allergens, such as dust and mold.
+For example, people may be more likely to develop eczema if they live in urban areas or have exposure to allergens, such as dust and mold.

-Due to housing discrimination and other forms of structural racism, Black people may have an increased risk of harmful environmental exposures.
+Due to housing discrimination and other forms of structural racism, Black people may have an increase in the risk of harmful environmental exposures.
 However, more research is necessary to understand the role of specific environmental risk factors.